canonical/jaas-documentation/index.rst

 Where to begin
 --------------

-We recommend starting with our tutorial on :doc:`deploying JAAS to MicroK8s<./tutorial/deploy_jaas_microk8s>`.
+We recommend starting with our :doc:`JAAS overview<./explanation/jaas_overview>` and then our tutorial on :doc:`deploying JAAS to MicroK8s<./tutorial/deploy_jaas_microk8s>`.

-This will guide you through the deployment of JAAS and links to further docs on how to manage your environment.
+This will help you understand the architecture of JAAS then guide you through its deployment with links to further docs on how to manage your environment.

 Project and community
 ---------------------